Galaxias globiceps

-Galaxias globiceps is a species of fish in the family Galaxiidae endemic to Chile.
+Galaxias globiceps is a species of ray-finned fish in the family Galaxiidae endemic to Chile.

 Habitat

 Galaxias globiceps lives in a freshwater environment in a temperate climate.

 Size

 The average length of an unsexed male Galaxias globiceps is about 10.7 cm.

 Range

 The species is known only from the type locality at Los Alerces near Puerto Montt, Chile.